danilocouto1/danilocouto1/README.md

 # I'm Danilo Couto.
 Welcome to my portfolio!
 #### *a Software Development Web*

-This portfolio refers to projects and personal activities developed by Danilo Couto, currently Junior Developer at [CEDRO](https://www.cedrotech.com/).
+This portfolio refers to projects and personal activities developed by Danilo Couto, currently Developer Backend.
 Formed by [TRYBE](https://www.betrybe.com/) school of web development fullstack.
 - 👨‍💻 My projects can be seen in code by repositories **<a href="https://github.com/danilocouto1?tab=repositories" target="_blank">aqui.</a>**
 - 📫 Contact email: **dansantosalfa@gmail.com** && **dansantos45@hotmail.com**